marcoalopez/OUTCROPproject/website_source.md

 <img src="https://github.com/marcoalopez/OUTCROPproject/blob/main/figures/JAPN.jpg?raw=true" style="zoom:67%;" align=left />

-**José A. Padrón-Navarta** (PhD in Geology, 2010, Granada) is a Ramón y Cajal (RyC) research fellow at the IACT-CSIC and a CNRS researcher at Géosciences Montpellier expert in phase equilibria and metamorphism of ultramafic rocks, fluid-rock interactions, and NAMs.
+**José A. Padrón-Navarta** (PhD in Geology, 2010, Granada) is a tenured scientist at the IACT-CSIC (Spain) and a CNRS researcher at Géosciences Montpellier (France) expert in phase equilibria and metamorphism of ultramafic rocks, fluid-rock interactions, and NAMs.
 After his PhD, he spent nearly four years in several postdoctoral positions (UGR, ANU Research School of Earth Sciences, Geosciences Montpellier) including an MSCA global fellowship.
-He obtained a full-time researcher position at the CNRS in 2014 (Géosciences Montpellier) and moved to IACT-CSIC in 2020 with an RyC fellowship.
-Within the OUTCROP project, he leads the FTIR analysis and guides the metamorphic interpretation and thermodynamic modelling.
+He obtained a full-time researcher position at the CNRS in 2014 (Géosciences Montpellier) and moved to IACT-CSIC (Granada, Spain) in 2020 with an RyC fellowship.
+Within the OUTCROP project he supervises FTIR analysis, metamorphic interpretation and thermodynamic modelling.

 **Personal website**:  https://www.iact.ugr-csic.es/personal/perfil/jose-alberto-padron-navarta/